 Make sure you have metrics to define performance as well, whether that’s total number of calls, customer reviews, etc. Measure their performance, and make sure call center employees understand how they’re being evaluated.

-With high quality employees, clear processes, and proper technology, your in-house call center can become a valuable tool that sets your company apart.
+By hiring quality employees, establishing clear processes, and utilizing proper technology, your in-house call center can become a valuable tool that sets your company apart.

 Part Four of Four